3279mitsunaka/Gijineko-chan/readme.md

 ## Background

 News of animal abuse by pet owners is unending.
-I've thought it would be beneficial if there was a way to verify whether a person can responsibly care for a cat without using a real animal, before they decide to buy or adopt one.<br>
+We've thought it would be beneficial if there was a way to verify whether a person can responsibly care for a cat without using a real animal, before they decide to buy or adopt one.<br>
 Our ultimate goal is to create a robot that replicates all the frustrating behaviors exhibited by cats, to assess human responses.
 As part of this endeavor, we've attempted to recreate the whimsical and capricious nature of cats.

 ![](img/Gijineko-chan.jpg)